Ottoman Imperial Harem: Western perceptions of the harem

 The Ottoman Imperial Harem, like other aspects of Ottoman and Middle Eastern culture, was depicted by European artists, French artists, writers, and travelers.
 As Leslie Peirce writes, Europe found that all the power that the Ottoman Empire had was established in the Harem.
-Through their depictions of the Harem, members of European imperial powers imposed their constructions of social organization onto other cultures, assuming their social hierarchies as “part of the natural or divine order,” that all other societies must work towards achieving.
-In particular, European notions of race, sexuality, and gender heavily influenced their perception and depictions of life and politics in the Ottoman empire.
-The West’s assumed social organization was that of “public/commonwealth/male and private/domestic/female.”
+According to Scott, through their depictions of the Harem, members of European imperial powers imposed their constructions of social organization onto other cultures, assuming their social hierarchies as "part of the natural or divine order," that all other societies must work towards achieving.
+In particular, European notions of race, sexuality, and gender heavily influenced their perception and depictions of life and politics in the Ottoman Empire.
+The West's assumed social organization was that of "public/commonwealth/male and private/domestic/female."
 Conversely, in Ottoman society, politics and imperial activity occurred in private.
 Seclusion was not as actively gendered in a strict binary, because the privacy of both male and female members of the imperial family symbolized their power over the rest of society.
 Western depictions of the imperial harem also worked to gender the meaning of the title sultan.
 Western tradition made this term synonymous with the male ruler of the empire, while the Ottomans themselves utilized this term to denote the power of prominent male and female members of the imperial household.

-Orientalist paintings reflected Europe's eroticized view of Islam with luxury, leisure, and lust being common motifs.
+According to Edward Said, Orientalist paintings, reflected Europe's eroticized view of Islam with luxury, leisure, and lust being common motifs.
 Similarly, writers focused on slavery and sexuality, and frequently compared Ottoman practices with those of the West.
 French artists such as Jean-Auguste-Dominique Ingres and Fernand Cormon painted some of the most recognizable orientalist artwork based on the imperial harem.
 The Turkish Bath and Harem, (both pictured), are two such examples.
-These images constituted the "imaginative geography" outlined in Edward Said's Orientalism.
+These images were described as constituting the "imaginative geography" outlined in Edward Said's Orientalism.
 There was a prevalence of nudity in the bath scenes and the depiction of polygyny with multiple women and usually one man in the paintings.
 The women in these paintings were often portrayed as fair-skinned while the men were often painted as darker.
 The portraits of notable imperial harem women were less sexualized with many of them resembling traditional European portraits in their dress and physical features.
 Italian artist Titian's paintings of Hurrem Sultan and her daughter Mihrimah Sultan are extremely similar to his popular Portrait of a Lady, with the only notable difference being the Ottoman headdress.
 Of the artists who illustrated the Ottoman Imperial Harem, very few actually visited the empire, and all were male, so it is highly possible that these depictions were neither accurate nor authentic.